Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 Unit: 4th North Carolina Infantry

-A lawyer and farmer, he was a Whig representative of Beaufort County in the North Carolina General Assembly in 1861.
-He was commissioned Captain of the "Pamlico Rifles", Company I of the Fourth Regiment on 10 May 1861 as the regiment was first organized.
+A wealthy planter and lawyer, he was a Whig representative of Beaufort County in the North Carolina General Assembly in 1861.
+He enrolled for war service on 6 April 1861 and was commissioned Captain of the "Pamlico Rifles", Company I of the Fourth Regiment on 10 May 1861 (to date from 6 April) as the regiment was first organized.
 He was reelected to the legislature shortly before Sharpsburg, but decided to remain with his men.

-He was in command of the regiment in the Sunken Road on the morning of 17 September.
-He was mortally wounded in action there.
+He was in command of the regiment in the Sunken Road at Sharpsburg on the morning of 17 September 1862 as the senior officer present, and was mortally wounded in action there.

-He was followed in command of the Company by his brother Edward, who was later Major of the regiment and retired on disability due to wounds.
+He was followed as Captain of Company I by his brother Edward Stanley Marsh (1838-1906), who was later Major of the regiment and retired on disability due to wounds.
+Edward was also the primary beneficiary of William's 1858 will (in his CSR file), which included a provision for hiring out or selling his slaves if necessary to pay off any debts.

-His Yale law diploma [image] was offered for sale online by Continental Auctions.
+His Yale law diploma [image] was offered by Continental Auctions [now offline].

 Notes